mendersoftware/mender-docs/06.Server-integration/02.Preauthorizing-devices/docs.md

 If your device does not show as pending authorization in the Mender server once it is booted with the disk image, you need to diagnose this issue before continuing.
 See [Deploy to physical devices](../../getting-started/deploy-to-physical-devices) for a tutorial on connecting your device.

+### A CLI environment for your server

+In order to access the the Mender server API with the commands below, you need to set up some shell variables in the terminal you will be using.

+Follow the steps in [set up shell variables for cURL](../using-the-apis#set-up-shell-variables-for-curl).

 ## Generate a client keypair

 Before we preauthorize the device, we need its 1) identity and 2) public key.
 You should already know the identity of your device from the [prerequisite above](#the-identity-of-your-device).